Joey451-OG/YT-Download/README.md

 Even though YT Download is fully functional (given you have followed the tutorial above), users might wish to make some quality of life changes.

-First would be to rename `YT Download.py` to `YT-Download.py` in order to not have to type the quotation marks when launching the program.
+First would be to rename `YT Download.py` to `YT-Download.py` in order to not have to type quotation marks when launching the program.
 This can be done using a GUI, but to do it in the terminal first navigate to where YT Download is installed and then run this command.
 ```
 mv 'YT Download.py' YT-Download.py
 ```